kpchi/hackaguide/Pre-Event/Schedule.md

 ### Volunteer Schedule

 This is the full schedule where you'll detail what roles volunteers are assigned and where they should be.
 For more details, check out the [Volunteer Section](Pre-Event/Volunteers.md#Schedule "Volunteer Section").

+---

+The On-Day Execution Segment can be found [here](On-Day-Execution/Schedule.md)